Binary quartic forms with vanishing $J$-invariant: Outer parametrization of binary quartic forms with

-is the \emph{joint discriminant} of $f$ and $g$.
 We then have the following lemma: \begin{lemma} The polynomials $\Delta(u), \Delta(u,v), \Delta(v)$ are the generators of the ring of polynomial invariants of the inner action of $\GL_2(\bR)$ on the set of pairs of binary quadratic forms.
 In particular, $\F(x,y)$ is invariant with respect to inner action. \end{lemma} This result is classical; see for example \cite{Mor}.
 See also \cite{HCL} for a modern view. \\

 A simple calculation reveals the following: \begin{lemma} Let $(u,v)$ be a pair of binary quadratic forms.
 Then

 \end{lemma} Furthermore, it is easy to check that the outer action on the pair $(f,g)$ induces the usual substitution action of $\GL_2(\bR)$ on $\F(x,y)$. \\ \\ Our goal is to show that when $f = \J(u,v)$ is positive definite (hence, the invariant quadratic form $\F(x,y)$ is necessarily positive definite by Lemma \ref{double reduced}), there is essentially a \emph{unique} choice of a pair of quadratic forms $(u,v)$ such that (\ref{outer para eq}) holds and both $\J(u,v)$ and $\F(x,y)$ are reduced.
 We shall prove the following: \begin{proposition} Let $F$ be a binary quartic form with integer coefficients, non-zero discriminant, and $J(F) = 0$.
 Then there exists a primitive pair of binary quadratic forms $(u,v)$ such that $\J(u,v)$ and $\F_{(u,v)}$ are both reduced with positive leading coefficients and integers $h_2, h_1, h_0$ such that (\ref{outer para eq}) holds.
 Moreover, the pair $(u,v)$ is uniquely determined up to the action of $\Aut_\bZ(\F_{(u,v)}) \times \Aut_\bZ (\J(u,v)) \subset G(\bZ)$. \end{proposition}